 Mental illness can be a serious medical condition and includes disorders such as anxiety, depression, bipolar, attention deficit and/or hyperactivity (ADD/ADHD), post-traumatic stress (PTSD), schizophrenia, substance use and addiction, and eating disorders.
-The chance for a woman to develop a mental illness during her lifetime is about 10-25%, and the highest risk occurs during the childbearing years.
+The chance for a person to develop a mental illness during her lifetime is about 10-25%, and the highest risk occurs during the childbearing years.
 Taking care of your mental health during pregnancy and while breastfeeding is important for you as well as your developing baby.

 Changing hormones during pregnancy can cause mental health conditions that have been treated in the past to come back (this is called a relapse).
-Women with mental health conditions are also at higher risk of problems during pregnancy.— U.S. Department of Health and Human Services, Office of Women’s Health
+[People] with mental health conditions are also at higher risk of problems during pregnancy.— U.S. Department of Health and Human Services, Office of Women’s Health

 Are You In Crisis?